|Title:||Head Men's Basketball Coach|

 |Alma Mater:||Wisconsin-Whitewater, 1995 (BS); Wisconsin-Stevens Point, 1997 (MS); Salisbury, 2005 (BS)|

-James Wilhelmi was officially introduced as the eighth head men's basketball coach at Winston-Salem State University on Thursday, June 12th, 2014 on the WSSU campus, and will now enter his second season at the helm of the Rams men’s program.
+James Wilhelmi was officially introduced as the eighth head men’s basketball coach at Winston-Salem State University on Thursday, June 12th, 2014 on the WSSU campus, and will now enter his fourth season at the helm of the Rams men’s program.

 “Our goal is to build a championship-caliber program that contends for CIAA titles and NCAA Tournament berths on an annual basis”, says Tonia Walker, WSSU Director of Athletics.
 “I believe that James brings the experience and vision that will allow the Rams to reach new heights.
 Not only does he bring continuity to the program, but more importantly, he’s demonstrated an ability and desire to be a mentor to young men, and he embraces our mission to develop leaders on the court and in the classroom”, says Walker.